-1. ⊠ None of the PII in the system was collected directly from the individuals to whom it pertains.
-Therefore, a Privacy Act Statement is not required.
-2. □ Some □ All of the PII in the system was collected directly from the individual to whom it pertains.
+- 1. □ None of the PII in the system was collected directly from the individuals to whom it pertains.
+Therefore, a Privacy Act Statement is not required. - □ Some ☑ All of the PII in the system was collected directly from the individual to whom it pertains.
 Therefore, a Privacy Act Statement was posted at the point where the PII was collected directly from the individual.
+The Privacy Act Statement was provided to the individual: ☑ on the form in which the PII was collected

+$\hfill\square$ on a separate sheet of paper that the individual could retain; or

+\Box in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or

+□ other: [Please describe].

-The Privacy Act Statement was provided to the individual: a) □ on the form in which the PII was collected b) □ on a separate sheet of paper that the individual could retain; or c) □ in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or d) □ other: 3.
-The Privacy Act Statement contains the following: a) □ The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information. b) □ Whether disclosure of such information is mandatory or voluntary. c) □ The principal purpose or purposes for which the information is intended to be used. d) □ The individuals or organizations outside of Treasury with whom the information may be/ will be shared. e) □ The effects on the individual, if any, if they decide not to provide all or any part of the requested information.
+- 3. The Privacy Act Statement contains the following: - a. □ The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information.

+- b.
+Whether disclosure of such information is mandatory or voluntary. - c.
+It is intended to be used. - d.
+It individuals or organizations outside of Treasury with whom the information may be/will be shared. - e.
+The effects on the individual, if any, if they decide not to provide all or any part of the requested information.